The global switches control various aspects of the renderer globally.

 Full lights evaluation – V-Ray goes through each scene light and evaluates it at each shading point.
 In scenes with many lights and lots of GI bounces, this leads to a lot of shadow rays being traced and rendering can become extremely slow.
 When GPU rendering, this introduces probabilistic light calculations but does not allow the Number of prob. lights to be set.
 Older V-Ray scenes with the Probabilistic Lights parameter disabled default to using this option.
 For more information, see The Probabilistic Lights example below.

-Light tree 1 – V-Ray randomly chooses the specified number of lights selects a variable number of suitable finite light sources based on proximity and evaluates only those.
+Light tree 1 – V-Ray randomly chooses the specified number of lights selects suitable finite light sources based on proximity and evaluates only those.
 Lower values make the rendering faster, but potentially more noisy.
 Higher values cause more lights to be computed at each shading point, thus producing less noise, but increasing render times.
 This option makes it possible to render images that would otherwise take a very long time, at the expense of possibly introducing more noise into the rendering.
 When GPU rendering, this introduces probabilistic light calculations.
 Previous V-Ray 3 scenes that had the Probabilistic Lights parameter enabled, default to using this option.
 For more information, see The Probabilistic Lights example below.This mode may speed up the Light Cache and Brute Force calculations for scenes with lots of lights.
 It can also reduce flickering due to missed light sources.